purplecabbage/phonegap-plugins/Android/PayPalPlugin/README.md

 * By default the PayPalPlugin-Host runs in ENV_NONE (offline) with a dummy PayPal ID.
 Change to ENV_SANDBOX or ENV_LIVE
 * Only tested with ENV_NONE and ENV_SANDBOX
 * The default payment type is HARD_GOODS.
 Change initializeMPL method in demo.js to one of the PayPalPaymentType's listed at the bottom of paypal.js
-* See the paypal.js file for API docs, and assets/www.demo.js assets/www/index.html for sample code
+* For API docs, see the assets/www/paypal.js.
+For sample code, see assets/www/demo.js assets/www/index.html for sample code

 ## BUGS AND CONTRIBUTIONS ##